Calcium, Hypercalcemia, Hypocalcemia, and the Parathyroid Glands

 The parathyroid glands are small structures located in the neck.
 Their job is to make parathyroid hormone, also known as PTH or parathormone.
 PTH stimulates body processes that increase the amount of calcium in the blood.

 If too much PTH is made, hypercalcemia develops.
 Hypercalcemia is a disorder in which the blood contains excess calcium.
 On the other hand, if too little PTH is made, hypocalcemia develops.
 In hypocalcemia, the blood doesn't contain enough calcium.
 Either condition may range in severity from a minor problem to a serious disease.
 Luckily, treatments are available for both disorders.

 The Parathyroid Glands

 The four parathyroid glands are usually found behind the thyroid gland, which is also known as the thyroid.
-Occasionally, one or more of the glands may be found inside the thyroid gland, in the neck above the thyroid or occasionally even in the chest behind the sternum (breastbone).
+Occasionally, one or more of the glands may be found inside the thyroid gland, in the neck above the thyroid, or even in the chest behind the sternum or breastbone.